-- Holding cost of any surplus assets if to be retained for longer term use or sale - Running costs for under-utilised assets and how these can be reduced - Service requirements across the Council to ensure an asset is not being sold off if it could provide a cost effective solution for another service area - Achieving "Best Consideration" would delaying a disposal be more beneficial - Loss of revenue from any income producing assets - Impact on the local area from holding assets empty for prolonged periods or benefit from regeneration - Reputational issues from having vacant assets
+- Holding cost of any surplus assets if to be retained for longer term use or sale.
+This will include longer term replacement, repairs and improvements to ensure that it remains fit for purpose and fully compliant - Running costs for under-utilised assets and how these can be reduced - Service requirements across the Council to ensure an asset is not being sold off if it could provide a cost effective solution for another service area including as development sites for new housing - Achieving "Best Consideration" would delaying a disposal be more beneficial given the wider economic market conditions considered against alternative short term uses/holding costs - Loss of revenue from any income producing assets if sold does the capital receipt and associated saving against borrowing outweigh the loss of income.
+This is a key consideration and a medium to long term view will need to be taken given the current volatility with the markets. - Impact on the local area from holding assets empty for prolonged periods or benefit from regeneration - Reputational and safety issues around having vacant assets which can be a magnet for antisocial behaviour and encourage fly tipping - Meanwhile or temporary uses such as guardians at an early stage to minimise any security costs and deliver benefits from vacant properties where disposal is expected to be over a prolonged period